mirbyte/Text-List-Tools/README.md

 ## List Cleaner
-Removes all numbers, dots and spaces while maintaining the row structure.
+Removes all numbers, dots and spaces while maintaining the row structure. options coming in the future

 ## Duplicate Remover